janoelze/food-in-x/README.md

 ## Notes

-Since I miss the times of blogrolls I'd be happy to link to your food-in-x site in the footer of [janoelze.de/food-in-hamburg/](http://janoelze.de/food-in-hamburg/).
+Since I miss the times of blogrolls I'd be happy to link to your food-in-x site in the footer of [janoelze.de/food-in-hamburg/](http://janoelze.de/food-in-hamburg/) so we can pull up a small directory of food-in-x sites.
 Drop me a line at [jan@codein.is](mailto:jan@codein.is) with the URL to your site.